 Even if you weren’t over-extended and your job was somewhat solid, it was hard to avoid the hysteria surrounding the crashing stock market.
 Unfortunately, the advice of “buy low, sell high” went out the window and many people found themselves cashing in their investments (and retirement) during the decline.
 And just as damaging, people stopped investing for years, which meant that they missed out on the opportunity to recover their losses and help their retirement accounts bounce back.

 It’s been so long since we’ve had a downturn, that you kind of forget what it’s like to go through it.
 The stock market has been on an upward trend for over nine years and if you’ve invested, you’ve made a lot of money.
 If you had $10,000 invested in the S&P 500 in September 2008, it would now be worth nearly $25,000. (reminder: S&P 500 is an index of the 500 largest companies in the US.
 What’s an index?
-Read that here.)
+Read the Investing Pocket Guide.

-But since we know a recession is always eventually coming, how can you protect yourself today so you don’t go into full on panic mode once it gets here?
+But since we know a recession is eventually coming, how can you protect yourself today so you don’t go into full on panic mode once it gets here?
 Here are 7 things you should do now to get yourself on strong financial footing.
 These will help recession-proof your life and your money.

 1. Turn off the news